► Hybrid RAV4 tested – no diesel planned

 Like any Toyota, everything is very well screwed together and feels like it’ll last longer than the five-year warranty, but there’s plenty of cheaper plastics on show and some of the layout decisions (such as the prominence of the passenger airbag display) feel poorly judged.

 Sadly, the RAV4’s infotainment system remains a disappointment.
 Toyota has had a long time to improve on what’s come in previous generation models yet the end result still lags well behind the best in class.
-What’s more (and while this might not matter to everyone), Apple CarPlay and Android Auto are not currently available, so it’s the manufacturer interface or nothing.

 Aside from this, Toyota’s Safety Sense technology has been upgraded with a high-definition camera and improved radar technology, resulting in the pedestrian and cyclist detection technology now capable of operating at night (when the majority of accidents happen).